inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 to ``destination``.
 When a node starts to transmit a frame, the simulation is slower than during the propagation phase.
-As per the parameters, the transmission travels 500 meters per second on the playground.
+As per the parameters, the transmission travels 500 meters per second on the scene.
 The animation durations of the transmissions are different for certain packets.
 The UDP packet transmission from ``relay`` takes more time than the one from ``source`` because of the different bitrate.
 Transmission of the ACKs are the shortest, because they are smaller